 - REMEMBER – your other customers are watching.
 Posting rules only to have them ignored will damage your credibility in everything else you do.

 Suggested Best Practices

 The more you combine best practices, the safer your staff and customers will feel.
 Start by following government regulations for your location.
-The Center for Disease Control (CDC) indicates that the virus spreads mostly person to person and less easily by contacting contaminated surfaces (https://www.cdc.gov/coronavirus/2019-ncov/prevent-getting-sick/how-covid-spreads.html).
-Many of the following ideas are adapted from a Weld County, Colorado, publication and are aimed at businesses which involve proximity of people.
+The Center for Disease Control (CDC) indicates that the virus spreads mostly from person to person and less easily by contacting contaminated surfaces (https://www.cdc.gov/coronavirus/2019-ncov/prevent-getting-sick/how-covid-spreads.html).
+Many of the following ideas are adapted from a Weld County, Colorado, publication and are aimed at businesses that involve proximity of people.

 ENSURE SOCIAL DISTANCING PRACTICES AT ALL TIMES.

 COVID-19 spreads mainly among people who are in close contact.
 All customers and staff should maintain six feet of separation.
 If your business requires physical contact, make sure you go to extraordinary efforts to ensure everyone’s safety.

 - Limit the number of customers in your business at one time

 - Encourage or require customers to call ahead and make an appointment

 - Maintain your entrance to control your crowd.